Parents, cosigning an undergraduate student loan can help your student succeed

 When do students start paying back their student loan?

-With the Smart Option Student Loan, you can select from three repayment options.
-While in school, you can choose to make monthly interest payments or fixed $25 payments,footnote 7—or you can choose to defer payments until after school.footnote 1 The repayment option you choose applies during school and for six months after you leave school (your grace period).
+With our undergraduate student loan, you can select from three repayment options.
+While in school, you can choose to make monthly interest payments or fixed $25 payments,footnote 10—or you can choose to defer payments until after school.footnote 1 The repayment option you choose applies during school and for six months after you leave school (your grace period).
 After that, you begin to make principal and interest payments.

 How do you decide if a student qualifies for a student loan?